NET WORTH: $3.7 billion

 FUNDING AREAS: Health, Jewish Causes, Arts, Education & Youth, Environment & Animals

-OVERVIEW: Steven Spielberg started his giving early, but likes to keep a low profile.
-He moves giving through the Righteous Persons Foundation, which focuses on Jewish causes, as well as the Wunderkinder Foundation, which focuses on a range of causes often in Los Angeles and New York.
-Spielberg also gives anonymously.
+OVERVIEW: Steven Spielberg started his grantmaking early, but prefers to keep a low profile.
+He does his grantmaking the Righteous Persons Foundation, which prioritizes Jewish causes, as well as the Wunderkinder Foundation, which funds a range of causes often in Los Angeles and New York.
+Spielberg also makes grants anonymously.

 BACKGROUND: After failing to get into USC film school, Steven Spielberg got his start as an unpaid intern in the editing department of Universal.
 The list of films Spielberg has directed and produced includes Jaws, E.T., Jurrassic Park, Indiana Jones, Schindler’s List, The Color Purple, and Saving Private Ryan.
 He founded Dreamworks Animation with Jeffrey Katzenberg and David Geffen.